Key Ideas about this Work of Art

-This wooden anthropoid coffin was the final resting place of a woman named Djedmut, as identified by the hieroglyphs painted on the surface.
-She was the daughter of a man called Nakht-Hor-eru and born to the lady of the house, Katch-en-Hor.
+This wooden anthropoid (human-form) coffin was the final resting place of a woman named Djedmut, as identified by the hieroglyphs painted on the surface.
+She was the daughter of a man called Nakht-Hor-eru and a woman called Katch-en-Hor.
 Djedmut’s facial features are painted in a stylized way, showing her as an eternally young and beautiful woman.
-She wears a wig, small earrings, and a colorful broad collar around her neck and shoulders.
+She wears a wig, small earrings, and a colorful, broad collar around her neck and shoulders.

-The vignettes painted on the coffin are illustrations from the Book of the Dead, and the texts offer formulas ensuring Djedmut has all the necessary goods for the afterlife.
+The images painted on the coffin are illustrations from the Book of the Dead, and the hieroglyphic texts offer formulas ensuring Djedmut has all the necessary goods for the afterlife.
 In the first horizontal band under the image of the goddess Nut, depicted with her arms spread wide, Djedmut’s heart is being weighed against the feather of truth (far right).
-Her heart being as light as the feather and thus deemed honest and truthful.
+Since her heart is as light as the feather, it is deemed honest and truthful.
 Thoth, an ibis-headed god, and Ma’at, the goddess of truth (shown at the center of the scene), are depicted introducing Djedmut to Osiris, the god and king of the dead.

 On the inside of the coffin and the lid, the goddess Nut is depicted standing on a divine perch.
 As the goddess of the sky, Nut was said to give birth to the sun every morning.
 She was also the mother of Osiris, who was mummified and reborn after death.
 Once the mummy was placed inside the coffin and the lid closed, the deceased was symbolically inside the womb of Nut and thus would be like the sun and Osiris reborn.